unregistered436/TheRightWayToDoWrong/README.md

 # TheRightWayToDoWrong
-Presentation from the CackalackyCon and Layer8 conferences
+Presentation from the CackalackyCon, Layer8, and DEFCON conferences